billstclair/elm-chat/README.md

-# elm-chat

-This is a simple chat component, designed to be easy to add to your user interface.
+The [billstclair/elm-chat](http://package.elm-lang.org/packages/billstclair/elm-chat/latest) package implements a simple chat component, designed to be easy to add to your user interface.

 I use a WebSocket interface to feed it input, which you can see in my [Archmage game](https://github.com/billstclair/archmage/).

-The [example directory](example/) has a simple self-contained UI, with separate text input areas for two chatters.
+The [example/ElmChatExample.elm](example/ElmChatExample.elm) is a simple self-contained UI, with separate text input areas for two chatters.
 It's live at [gibgoygames.com/elm-chat](https://gibgoygames.com/elm-chat/).

 You need to reserve space for the chat `Settings` record in your model: